kellentow/scpmapper/readme.md

 There are some things to consider though:

+- Room corridors do not count (ex: Light straight hall with restrooms, Heavy corner with research room/dog spawn)
 - Try not to pick a too short path.
 Entering a room might be what's needed to get a unique match, but in most cases there will be multiple matches and you'll have to start over.
 Just go through corridors until it matches.
 - Certain paths and levels might take a couple of steps to find a unique path.
 Try not to go in loops, as multiple paths feed into them.
 - Some paths are never unique.
-In particular, symmetrical maps have paths that can be rotatated to fit in many places.
+In particular, symmetrical maps have paths that can be rotated to fit in many places.
 Especially bad is the HCZ map "Window", which has a pattern with very few unique features.
 Not all paths can be picked out uniquely.
 - The maximum length of a path is 10 steps, to stop loops.
 This is an arbitrary number though, but any longer than that and you have already found all rooms.
 Longer paths -> longer startup times as well.

 As far as I have tested, LCZ requires the shortest paths.
 HCZ is hit-or-miss, sometimes the unique paths are very short but sometimes you might never find a match.
 In EZ you will find eventually, but large parts can be similar.